“It’s easy to stand in the crowd but it takes courage to stand alone”Mahatma Gandhi

 The caressing of my hands came first, whilst proclaiming loudly for the others in the room to hear, what a wonderful day this was!
 How wonderful to see me after all this time!
 How happy I’d made him!

 And he held my hands in his, turning them, rubbing each finger, then my wrists, then my forearms.

 He then moved on to commenting on how much I’d grown, whilst staring at my chest, I was unable to cover because he had my hands.
 Then he caressed my face.
 He rubbed his fingers over my eyebrows, my cheeks, my lips.
 It felt like a violation, and so painfully familiar, like a rape.
 I sat, glued to my chair, unable to believe that not one person seemed to notice.
 My skin crawled, sweat trickled down my back and my face flamed bright red.
 My hands and body shook with fear.
 I could barely look up from the table.
 I was screaming out for help because I knew where this could lead but no one heard the silent cries inside my head.
 Except one.
 One man, who sat on his own, reading his paper.

-I looked at him and he looked up at me.
-Then he looked away, and looked back again and I could see the look of puzzlement on his face.
+I looked at him and he looked at me.
+Then he looked away, looked back again and I could see the look of puzzlement on his face.
 He’d noticed that something was wrong with this picture.
-He kept glancing at us and I stared into his eyes, desperate for him to do something.
-Anything, to help me, but he too ignored my silent plea and looked away, in the end.
+He kept glancing at us and I stared at his eyes, desperate for him to do something, anything, to help me, but he ignored my silent plea and looked away, in the end.